AlexandriteSoftware/markdown-search/README.md

 # Markdown Full Text Search

 Markdown Full Text Search is a VSCode extension that makes it easy to search for text in Markdown files.
-With this extension, you can quickly find the text you're looking for.
+With this extension, you can quickly find the text you're looking for and link to it.

 ## Features

-- The extension allows you to search for text in Markdown files.
+- Allows searching for text in Markdown files.
+- Allows adding links from search results.
-- It uses a similarity algorithm to prioritize results that are more similar to the search phrase.
+- Search results are prioritized by similarity to the search phrase.
 - Supports multi-folder workspaces.

-- Stores index in memory.
+## Installation

+Get it through Visual Studio Code marketplace: [Markdown Full Text Search](https://marketplace.visualstudio.com/items?itemName=AlexandriteSoftware.markdown-search)

 ## Release Notes